bigwiv/Biopython-cn/chr2.rst

 What we have here is a sequence object with a *generic* alphabet - reflecting the fact we have *not* specified if this is a DNA or protein sequence (okay, a protein with a lot of Alanines, Glycines, Cysteines and Threonines!).
-We°Øll talk more about alphabets in Chapter?\ `3 <#chapter:Bio.Seq>`__.
+We‚Äôll talk more about alphabets in Chapter \ `3 <#chapter:Bio.Seq>`__.

 In addition to having an alphabet, the ``Seq`` object differs from the Python string in the methods it supports.
-You can°Øt do this with a plain
+You can‚Äôt do this with a plain
 string:

 .. code:: verbatim